Skills development for youth: Training and improved income prospects in Rakhine State

-Title: Skills Development for Youth: training and skills development in Rakhine State
+Title: Skills Development for Vulnerable Youth in Rakhine State

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Labour, Immigration and Population (MoLIP)